-A colovesical fistula is an uncommon condition.
+A colovesical fistula is an condition.
 It’s an open connection between the colon (large intestine) and the bladder.
 This can allow fecal matter from the colon to enter the bladder, causing painful infections and other complications.

 The colon, which helps form stool to be released through the rectum, sits above the bladder.
 The bladder stores urine before it’s released through the urethra.
 A thick wall of tissue normally separates the colon and the bladder.
 Surgery or other trauma to this part of the body can cause a fistula to form.
 When an opening develops, the result is colovesical fistula, also known as vesicocolic fistula.

 A colovesical fistula is treatable.
 However, because it’s so unusual, there is a limited amount of information about how best to manage this painful condition.

 You may become aware that you have a colovesical fistula if you develop one of its including: